d-stephenson/d-stephenson.github.io/_posts/2021-05-07-journal-eleven-dat602.md

 Locking reads include:

-- SELECT with FOR UPDATE or LOCK IN SHARE MODE
+- <code>SELECT</code> with <code>FOR UPDATE</code> or <code>LOCK IN SHARE MODE</code>
-- UPDATE statements
+- <code>UPDATE</code> statements
-- DELETE statements
+- <code>DELETE</code> statements

 For these instances only index records are locked, this allows for new records to be inserted next to locked records.
 With UPDATE and DELETE statements 'read committed' holds locks for the rows that are being updated or deleted, rows that are not included in the statement are released after the WHERE condition has been evaluated.
 This is important for reducing the chance of deadlocks occurring, but it doesn't entirely eliminate them.

-If a row is locked and forms part of an UPDATE statement, a 'semi-consistent' read is performed in InnoDB.
+If a row is locked and forms part of an <code>UPDATE</code> statement, a 'semi-consistent' read is performed in InnoDB.
 In these cases, the latest committed version is returned and the row is checked to determine if it matched the WHERE condition.
 If the match is confirmed then the row is read again and locked, or MySQL waits for it to be locked.

 <h2>Transaction Activity</h2>